-Nodes in the center of the configuration have the most number of potential interfering nodes around them in all directions.
+Nodes in the center of the configuration have the highest number of potential interfering nodes around them in all directions.
 Therefore, we choose the amount of interference experienced at node 0 as representative for the maximum level of interference inside this network.
 In the remainder of this section, a closed expression for interference at node 0 is derived.
 If the level of interference is acceptable at node 0, we can assume that it is also acceptable for other nodes.

 To calculate the amount of interference experienced at node 0, we add the interference power received at node 0 from all interfering nodes.
 The first interference ring contains 6 nodes at distance $(a + 1)\Delta$.
-The second ring consists of 12 nodes from which 6 nodes in the corners of the hexagonal ring are at distance $2(a + 1)\Delta$ to node 0 and 6 other nodes are at distance $\sqrt{3}(a + 1)\Delta$ to node 0.
+The second interference ring consists of 12 interfering nodes from which 6 nodes in the corners of the hexagonal ring are at distance $2(a + 1)\Delta$ to node 0 and 6 other nodes are at distance $\sqrt{3}(a + 1)\Delta$ to node 0.
 The distance of nodes on each ring to node 0 can be calculated exactly.
 However, in our calculations in this paper we use a simplification: we assume that the distance between all interfering nodes on each ring to node 0 is equal to the distance of the corner nodes to node 0.
-This is not a inaccurate approximation, especially when the service area is large.
-In the following table we have shown the number of interfering signals and the expected interfering power coming from each interfering ring.
+This is not an inaccurate approximation, especially when the service area is large.
+The j^{th} interference ring contains 6j nodes at approximated distance $j(a + 1)\Delta$ to node 0.
+Let q be the probability of transmission (transmission of own signals or relay signals) per node.
+Using (1), the mean power of interfering signals originating from ring j is $6jqc(j(a + 1)\Delta)^{-\eta}$.
+The total amount of interference mean power is then: